-The Law Center will attract the most deserving and promising students at every level, regardless of background and economic circumstance.
-The Law Center will integrate a strong academic program with extra-curricular experiences to foster a sense of community and quality of life that nurtures the whole person.
+The Law Center will attract the most deserving and promising students at every level, regardless of their background or economic circumstance.
+The Law Center will integrate astrong academic program with extra-curricular experiences to foster a sense of community and quality of life that nurtures the whole person.